Alexander-Jessop/JoinYou/README.md

 To install an emulator follow this documentation that we configured [Andriod Emulator installation guide](https://docs.google.com/document/d/1ax_QZISI5WKFNMx5ajIG7K7FdY1mqsKN4Ert_dbC-AQ/edit?usp=sharing).

 To run this project you have two choices ExpoGo a lightweight complied view use `expo start`.
 This will allow you to experice all the screens of the application but will prevent you from accessing the emulator's camera and audio devices.
-Or
+OR
 To ensure a full experience of the application on the emulator download the apk from [Join You APK](https://expo.dev/accounts/aj-eh/projects/JoinYou/builds/3cf42e11-df9c-40ca-bef4-c69142602e0d) on the emulator and install application.